 EXAMPLE 2: Function applicable to S-101 only: The “Accuracy” selector displays accuracy symbols from only S-101 datasets.
 Accuracy from other S-100 data products is not displayed.
 This is the default action for this user function, manufacturers may allow switching to displaying accuracy for other data products by further or separate user action.

 EXAMPLE 3: Function applicable to S-101 only, because no other product qualifies: The “Full light lines” selector displays full light sector lines for lights encoded in S-101.
 (There is no question of it applying to any other product, because S-101 is the only product that contains the relevant light features.)

+[This table will be updated after S-101 Edition 2.0.0 is published]